artkuznetsov101/ocp7/README.md

 # ocp7 (1Z0-804)

-Simple examples I used during the preparation for the **"Oracle Certified Professional, Java SE 7 Programmer"** exam.
+Simple examples I used during the preparation for the **"Oracle Certified Professional, Java SE 7 Programmer II"** exam.

 Covered exam topics with examples: